Cognigy/Documentation/docs/en/docs/live-agent/conversation-workflow.md

 ###  How to request file upload
 <div class="divider"></div>

 There is an option to enable bots to request files from users.
-From live agent reply box at the bottom you can click on request file upload icon.
+On the bottom of the Live Agent reply box you can click on the "Request file" icon.

 <figure>